- Find a Trail

 - Get Involved

-About 8 miles of the planned 9-mile Albany County Rail Trail (also known as the Helderberg-Hudson Rail Trail) is now open.
+More than 8 miles of the planned 9-mile Albany County Rail Trail (also known as the Helderberg-Hudson Rail Trail) is open and paved.
 Pedestrians and bicyclists may use the trail and, in the winter months, the trail may be used by cross-country skiers as it is not plowed.

 The rail-trail follows the path of the former Delaware & Hudson (D&H) Railroad, later the Canadian Pacific Railway, which stopped using the corridor in 2003.
 Along the way, trail goers can access Veterans Memorial Park in Delmar and Fireman's Park in Slingerlands.
 Much of the trail is quiet and wooded, and part of the trail offers views of an adjacent creek.